alexqfredrickson/notes/aws/aws.md

   * File processing, e.g. doing something after a file is uploaded to S3
   * Stream processing, e.g. using Lambda and Kinesis to process real-time streaming data, like application activity tracking, transaction order processing, etc.
   * Web applications, IoT backends, mobile backends

+Lambda functions support environment variables, to a maximum of 4 kilobytes per function.
+There is no upper limit on the amount of environment variables you are allowed to define.

 #### Destinations